inrupt/etl-tutorial/docs/CheatSheet.md

 - Ensures everything is _basically_ installed and setup correctly.
-- Demonstrates that we have 100% branch code coverage (which we know doesn't '_prove_' anything in itself, but shows at least some commitment to maintaining some measurable measure of 'code quality' 😄 !).
+- Demonstrates that we have 100% branch code coverage (which we know doesn't '_prove_' anything in itself, but shows at least some commitment to maintaining some measurable measure of 'code quality'!).
-- All tests run locally - they don't require any Web access (i.e., they don't invoke any APIs), and they don't attempt to populate anything (e.g., Solid Pods or triplestores).
+- All tests run locally - they don't require any Web access (i.e., they don't invoke any online APIs), and they don't attempt to populate anything (e.g., any Solid Pods or triplestores).

 ## Running full End-2-End tests (using 3rd-party APIs, or loading to Pods)